Viviz: 2021–2022: Introduction and debut with Beam of Prism, Queendom 2 and Summer Vibe

 On October 6, 2021, it was announced that Eunha, SinB, and Umji, who were former members of GFriend, had signed with BPM Entertainment and would be redebuting as a three-member group.
 On October 8, the group name was announced as Viviz.

-On January 24, 2022, BPM Entertainment announced the group would be making their debut on February 9, 2022, with the release of their first extended play, Beam of Prism.
-Following the extended play's release, they made their broadcast debut on Mnet's M Countdown on February 10.
+On January 24, 2022, BPM Entertainment announced the group would be making their debut on February 9, 2022, with the release of their first EP, Beam of Prism.
+Following the EP's release, they made their broadcast debut on Mnet's M Countdown on February 10.
 On February 16, exactly a week after their debut, the group won their first music show award on MBC M's Show Champion.

 On February 21, Mnet announced that Viviz would be participating in the second season of the Mnet reality competition show Queendom, finishing in third place in the finals.
 On April 26, Viviz appeared on Grammy's Global Spin — a video series by The Recording Academy highlighting unique artists from around the globe performing their debut single, "Bop Bop!", at the Dongdaemun Design Plaza in Seoul.
 The trio were the first ever K-pop girl group to feature on the series.

-On June 23, BPM Entertainment announced that Viviz would be releasing their second extended play, titled Summer Vibe, on July 6.
+On June 23, BPM Entertainment announced that Viviz would be releasing their second EP, Summer Vibe, on July 6.
 On October 21, Universe announced that Viviz would be releasing the single "Rum Pum Pum" on October 27 for its "Universe Music" series.

 2023–2024: Various, Versus, first world tour, and Voyage

-On January 5, 2023, BPM Entertainment announced that Viviz would be releasing their third extended play, titled Various, on January 31.
-On October 11, it was announced that Viviz would be making a comeback on November 2 with their fourth extended play, Versus.
+On January 5, 2023, BPM Entertainment announced that Viviz would be releasing their third EP, titled Various, on January 31.
+On October 11, it was announced that Viviz would be making a comeback on November 2 with their fourth EP, Versus.
 The EP's lead single "Maniac" became the group's most successful single to date, reaching number 14 on South Korea's Circle Chart and launching a viral dance challenge.

 In June 2024, Viviz embarked on their first world tour, V.hind: Love and Tears, which lasted until September that year and comprised 28 shows in seven countries.
 In August 2024, all three members re-signed contracts with BPM Entertainment.
-On October 14, BPM Entertainment announced that Viviz's fifth extended play Voyage would be released on November 7.
+On October 14, BPM Entertainment announced that Viviz's fifth EP Voyage would be released on November 7.